 Teaching or Professional Experience

-In the professional experience section of your higher education resume, include a brief description of your job duties and responsibilities, followed by a listing of your achievements within that position.
-Ensure to list your most recent position first, and if you are no longer at the job listed, write your description and accomplishments in past tense.
+In the professional experience section of your resume, include a brief description of your job duties and responsibilities, followed by a listing of your achievements within that position.
+Ensure to list your most recent post first, and if you are no longer at the job listed, write your description and accomplishments in the past tense.

 Listing your achievements in bullet form allows them to stand out within the resume.
 The achievements need to reflect any classroom experience, school community involvement, and educational improvements you made in your past experiences.

-Depending on what position you are applying for within the higher education field, you may have previous experience in accounting, held board positions, and professional jobs other than teaching.
+Depending on what position you are applying for within the higher education field, you may have previous accounting experience, held board positions, and professional jobs other than teaching.